azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

  **(b)** To push Org Mapping details, copy and execute the script available [here](./Scripts/OrgPolicyPushOrgMappingEvents.txt).

+ > **Note**: Due to limitation of application insight, you will need to repeat this step every 90 days interval.

 #### Step 3: Create a PowerBI report file
 In this section we shall create a PowerBI report locally within PowerBI Desktop using the AI workspace from org policy subscription as the datasource.
 We will start with a default (out-of-box) PowerBI template and configure it with settings specific to your environment.